groonga/groonga/doc/source/reference/commands/column_create.rst

        .. include:: compress_filter.rst

-       Here are a list of which kind of data is suitable for this filter.
+       Here are a list of suitable data type for this filter.

-       このフラグはNバイト目の要素に着目してデータを並び替えます。
+       This flag reorganize data based on a element of Nth byte.

-       まず、ベクターカラム内の各要素の0バイト目だけのデータを集めて連続で配置します。
+       First, 0th byte data of each element within the vector column would be gathered and be continuously placed.
-       その後、同様に1バイト目のデータだけを集めて連続で配置するということをすべてのバイトに対して繰り返します。
+       Then, 1st byte data would be handled as same as 0th byte data, and all byte data would be as so repeatedly.

-       ``COMPRESS_ZLIB`` や ``COMPRESS_LZ4`` や ``COMPRESS_ZSTD`` といった圧縮アルゴリズムは同じ値が連続しているデータだと圧縮率が高くなる傾向があります。
+       There are tendency for those compression algorithms such as  ``COMPRESS_ZLIB``,``COMPRESS_LZ4``,and  ``COMPRESS_ZSTD`` to have the higher compression rate when the data has same values in continuance.
-       このフラグのポイントは、Nバイトごとにデータを並び替えることで同じ値が連続しているデータを作り出すことです。
+       The point for this flag is to produce data having same values in continuance by reorganizing data for every N byte.

-       具体的には、以下のように動作します。
+       In particular, it would work as below.

-       例えば、 ``UInt16`` のベクターカラム ``[1, 1051, 515]`` があるとします。 これをリトルエンディアンのバイト列で表現すると以下のようになります。
+       For example, there is the vector column ``[1, 1051, 515]`` in ``UInt16``.
+It would be as below representing in the little endien byte column.

        .. code-block::